Cities & Towns · Hokkaido

 When and where was the latest bear incident in Abira?

-The most recent bear sighting in Abira was on November 4, 2025 in Atsuma, Hokkaido, where 1 Brown Bear was reported.
+The most recent bear sighting in Abira was on June 14, 2026 in Abira, Hokkaido, where 1 Brown Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Abira?